cardano-foundation/CIPs/CIP-0020/README.md

 Example implementations for node.js, PHP, etc. can be found in the [codesamples](codesamples/) folder.

-### Encryption/Decryption example on the console - basic
+### Encryption/Decryption example on the console - basic mode

 First, generate a normal metadata transaction message.
 There is no difference yet.